 The level varies depending on the program and/or the institution, but in general, all study abroad program courses are registered as at least 200-level courses.
 However, each department makes a determination on the equivalent course level at Clark.
 We are happy to direct you to the course catalogue/descriptions of overseas programs, if they are available.

-Yes, students may get PLS approval with pre-approval from Academic Advising.
+Yes, students may get PLS approval with pre-approval.
 An approval form is provided as part of the application process.
 Major, minor or concentration approval is awarded through your individual departments.
 This is also done as a part of the application process.
 You should attend Study Abroad 101 to learn more.

 Academic support varies depending on the program type, educational system, country and culture.